sensible-hq/sensible-docs/readme-sync/v0/best-practices/0300 -  fallbacks.md

-2. Define an LLM-based config for the long tail:
+2. To define an LLM-based config for the long tail, take the following steps:

     - Don't define fingerprints.